Rehabilitation counseling

-Rehabilitation counseling is a type of counseling focused on helping people with physical impairments or disabilities to achieve their personal, career, and independent living goals.
+Rehabilitation counseling is counseling people with physical, mental, emotional or cognitive disabilities and chronic illness to achieve their personal, social, educational, career, independent living goals.

 Rehabilitation counselors can be found in private practice, in rehabilitation facilities, hospitals, universities, schools, government agencies, insurance companies and other organizations where people are being treated for congenital or acquired disabilities.
 Over time, with the changes in social work being more psychotherapy-oriented, rehabilitation counselors take on more and more community engagement work, especially as it relates to special populations.
 Some rehabilitation counselors focus solely on community engagement through vocational services, others in various states qualify as both a certified rehabilitation counselor (CRC) and a licensed professional counselor (LPC), enabling them to focus on psychotherapy.

 History

 United States

 Historically, rehabilitation counselors primarily served working-age adults with disabilities.
 Today, the need for rehabilitation counseling services extends to persons of all age groups who have disabilities.
 Rehabilitation counselors also may provide general and specialized counseling to people with disabilities in public human service programs and private practice settings.

 Initially, rehabilitation professionals were recruited from a variety of human service disciplines, including public health nursing, social work, and school counseling.
 Although educational programs began to appear in the 1940s, it was not until the availability of federal funding for rehabilitation counseling programs in 1954 that the profession began to grow and establish its own identity.